jcarlos-prieto/niliBOX/README.md

 - Qt Framework for Desktop and iOS using the Qt Maintenance tool (plus the additional libraries mentioned above).

 ### Resources
-This repository contains precompiled versions of all resources under resources/drivers/*.rcc, resources/languages/*.rcc and resources/themes/*.rcc.
-These files are included in the compilation script.
+This repository contains precompiled versions of all resources under these directories:
+- `resources/drivers/*.rcc`
+- `resources/languages/*.rcc`
+- `resources/themes/*.rcc`

+These files are included in the cmake compilation file.

 If you have made any change to the source of any resource, then you must regenerate the resource files.
 For this purpose, the script zcompile is provided, both for Windows (zcompile.bat) and Linux (zcompile.sh).
 The resource files are cross platform, which means that a rcc file generated on one platform is valid for all platforms.
 Before running the script, open it in a text editor and make sure that the variables set up at the beginning of the script are pointing to the right directories.